 Each HD movie needs nearly 2GB download, and I simply add on a few movies at end of the billing cycle and I can watch it anytime next month.

-You can rent movies on your iphone as well and use airplay to view on your HDTV.
+You can rent movies on your iPhone as well and use airplay to view them on your HDTV.

-Why download Netflix movies or serial episodes every other day and finish data fast, when you can binge-watch and download movies in one go when you have an idea how much data is left.
+Why download Netflix movies or serial episodes every other day and finish data fast, when you can binge-watch and download movies in one go when you have an idea of how much data is left?
+Same for downloading Youtube movies over the weekend limit.

 d) Delay Windows Updates